KempDewulf/envirosense-documentation/README.md

 || **--CMS--** ||
 |:heavy_check_mark:| Headless CMS system STRAPI to store all the cloud data
 |:heavy_check_mark:| Visualize the data stored in the CMS system
-|:hourglass:| Use TensorFlow that consumes the data stored in the CMS
 || **--Edge Computing--** ||
 |:heavy_check_mark:| 2 devices
 |:heavy_check_mark:| Wifi communication